 The REPEAL (Repeal Existing Policies that Encourage and Allow Legal) HIV Discrimination Act would require a review of federal and state laws that impose criminal liability on individuals with HIV.
 This review would include federal, state and local stakeholders including the U.S. Attorney General, the Department of Health and Human Services, state public health officials, HIV advocacy organizations and people living with HIV.
 This bill would also provide states with guidance on best practices for revising these discriminatory laws.

 Public Health Support

 Despite societal progress in understanding HIV, people living with the virus still regularly encounter stigma, stereotyping and discrimination.
 The REPEAL HIV Discrimination Act would help fight discrimination in civil and criminal law against people living with HIV.
 That is why it is supported by AIDS United, the HIV Justice Network, the AIDS Institute, the Drug Policy Alliance, the American Psychological Association and the Ryan White Medical Providers Coalition.

-The REPEAL HIV Discrimination Act was introduced in the 114th Congress by Rep. Barbara Lee (D-CA) on March 27, 2017, and in the Senate by Sen. Chris Coons (D-DE) on December 4, 2017.
+The REPEAL HIV Discrimination Act was introduced in the House of Representatives by Rep. Barbara Lee (D-CA) on March 27, 2017, and in the Senate by Sen. Chris Coons (D-DE) on December 4, 2017.

 Last Updated: December 21, 2018